 - Check that the piston and cylinder is free of scratches and look for wear marks.
-If the wear is excessive the function module should be replaced to prevent false pilot signal around the piston ring. - Check that the movement of the cylinder and valve seat is free and with low friction. - If the teflon valve plate has been damaged, the function module must be replaced.

-On ICM 20 motor valve modules check that the PEEK seat has not been damaged or scratched.
+If the wear is excessive the function module should be replaced to prevent false pilot signal around the piston ring. - Check that the movement of the cylinder and valve seat is free and with low friction. - If the teflon valve plate has been damaged, the function module must be replaced. - On ICM 20 motor valve modules check that the PEEK seat has not been damaged or scratched.
 If damaged or scratched; replace the PEEK seat.
+(Allen key 12 mm, torque 2 Nm (1.5 ft lb)).